-One sentence to describe yourself and where you came from: I'm from the Jersey shore and grew up in a Chinese American take-out restaurant in a strip mall.
+One sentence to describe yourself: I'm from the Jersey shore and grew up in a Chinese American take-out restaurant in a strip mall.
 My parents are immigrants from southern China and were arranged.

 Best piece of advice you ever got about cooking: Add more salt.

 If you could only eat one meal forever, it would be: My mother's stir-fried tomato, egg, ginger, and soy sauce dish over white rice (Cantonese style).
 It's deceptively simple.
 You need good, ripe tomatoes.
 When my mother was pregnant with me, she demanded tomatoes every day.
 The garden was overrun with tomatoes.